oToBrite Bullish on Future of Commercial and Special-purpose Vehicle Markets Given Wide-ranging Uses of Vision AI

 In this regard, Tzeng mentioned that oToBrite made unprecedented progress by using only 0.2 Tops (tensor processing units) to complete the task which was originally expected to require the computing power of hundreds or even thousands of Tops chips.
 "In 2018, we helped an EV producer based in Asia develop the world's first model with an auto parking system based on our around-view technology.
 In developing the auto parking solution, carmakers were enabling the detection using an infrared system, and hardly anyone was doing it with Vision AI.
 For this reason, the following year, in 2019, the EV maker won the global autonomous driving competition."

-Looking ahead, Tzeng concluded with a big question: where does oToBrite think the application of Vision AI is headed?

-He added that many manufacturers, including oToBrite, have long been committed to vehicle-related applications.
-However, in the process of working with Sony and other leading Taiwanese chip makers, they have realized that although automotive is a very important application scenario for Vision AI, it is certainly not the only one.

 "Efforts have been made in more fields for going intelligent, and we are also very interested in the future development of vehicle camera modules in the fishery, agriculture, and transportation sectors.
-The partnership with Sony has resulted in the mass production of 5-8 megapixel cameras, which are 1 to 2 megapixels ahead of the industry.
 In the near future, oToBrite will start to explore the possible opportunities of Vision AI in smart retail and smart cities."

 shine@fusionmedium.com